 9. Haunted History

-Things get spooky in fall!
+Things get eerie in fall!
 Whether you’re a Halloween fan, history buff, or just looking to enjoy scenery, Sleepy Hollow Cemetery in the Hudson Valley offers guided walking tours on its 90-acre grounds.
 Walk the grounds of Fort Ontario State Historic Site, known for its paranormal activity, in the Thousand Islands-Seaway region.
 Get a private reading with a professional medium at Lily Dale Assembly in Chautauqua-Allegheny or take a divination class and learn about tarot cards, astrology, and more at the “world’s largest center for the religion of spiritualism.”
 Featured on Ghost Hunters and Most Terrifying Places in America, the Winery at Marjim Manor in Greater Niagara has a roster of ghosts that make regular appearances.
 Reserve their ghost hunt tour or other paranormal event.

 10. Small-town Romantic Getaways

 Credit: Ayesha Thomas

 The cool air, colorful leaves, and cozy atmosphere of fall in New York makes it the ideal time to experience the state’s charming small towns.
 Take a romantic getaway to historic Rhinebeck in the Hudson Valley and stay at Mirbeau, which features a world-class spa and upscale dining at Willow by Charlie Palmer.
 For a getaway with a historic angle and to celebrate more than 100 years since the passage of the 19th Amendment, visit Seneca Falls, home to the Women’s Rights National Historical Park.
 Looking for a relaxed, unique getaway?
 The quaint former spa town of Sharon Springs in Central New York features a historic main street with B&Bs and shops including the farm-inspired home goods store Beekman 1802 (pictured).